polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/01 - About Phosphorus Five.md

 behalf - Or some shady people spying on your data and privacy in the process.
 My vision can be summed up with the following sentence.

-> Facilitate for a secure and distributed world wide web by simplifying the act of creating rich web applications
+> Facilitate for a distributed world wide web protecting your privacy by simplifying the act of creating rich web applications

 ### About the help system